joactr/AnnoTheia/modules/active_speaker_detection/talknet_asd/README.md

 <div align="center"> <img src="../../../doc/image/dataset_split.png"> </div>

-where each row corresponds to one window sample and the `video_window_center` column indicates the index in the face crop sequence where the center of the window sample will be.
+where each row corresponds to one window sample and the `window_center` column indicates the index in the face crop sequence where the center of the window sample will be.
 Depending on the `label`, we will have **positive** or **negative** samples.
 Find below an image explaining the four different types of window samples we designed.
 Of course, you can find more information [in our paper 📃]().

 <div align="center"> <img src="../../../doc/image/window_sampling_annotheia.png" width=712> </div>